18F/ux-guide/_pages/research/ethics.md

 - Share power
   - Understand the [power]({{ site.baseurl }}/research/share-power) difference between you and your research participants and move towards partnership
-  - Ensure that people participate in our research willingly and understand how the research will be conducted and that they have control over their participation through [informed consent]({{ site.baseurl }}/research/do/#getting-informed-consent).
+  - Ensure that people participate in your research willingly and understand how the research will be conducted and that they have control over their participation through [informed consent]({{ site.baseurl }}/research/do/#getting-informed-consent).
 Be clear on how the information they share will be used and who will have access to it.
 Allow them to opt out.
   - Provide value to [participants]({{ site.baseurl }}/research/plan/#providing-value-to-participants) to recognize and honor  their knowledge and experience
 - Reduce harm
-  - Respect participants’ experience, values and needs as more important than achieving your research goals by mitigating the chances of potential harms to participants when [moderating sensitive research sessions]({{ site.baseurl }}/research/do/#moderating-sensitive-research-sessions)
+  - Respect participants’ experience, values, and needs as more important than achieving your research goals by mitigating the chances of potential harms to participants when [moderating sensitive research sessions]({{ site.baseurl }}/research/do/#moderating-sensitive-research-sessions)
-  - Recruit for your [participant safety]({{ site.baseurl }}/research/plan/#participant-safety-as-a-recruitment-factor) to avoid the chances of triggering a trauma response
+  - Consider [participant safety]({{ site.baseurl }}/research/plan/#participant-safety-as-a-recruitment-factor) as a recruitment factor to avoid the chances of triggering a trauma response
   - Debriefing to intentionally [make space for the team to process]({{ site.baseurl }}/research/do/#make-space-for-the-team-to-process) how they might be impacted by difficult research sessions so the team can be emotionally centered and know if/when they need a break

   ### You as a member of the public

   In addition to your roles at the office, your lived experiences inform your work.
 Your personal perspectives might give you valuable insights into the different communities you are a part of but also might lead to making more assumptions.
 Review the [types of bias in research]({{ site.baseurl }}/research/bias/#types-of-bias-in-research) to consider how your background impacts the perspective you bring to the work.

   You may be on a project where your background or experience has overlap with the people using your product/service.
-For example, if you are redesigning a benefits program that you once participated in, you may find yourself in a dual role as a designer on a project team and as someone with lived experience similar to your research participants.
+For example, if you are redesigning a benefits program that you once participated in, you may find yourself in a dual role as a designer on a project team and as someone with lived experience similar to your research participants'.
 It would be unethical to try and to translate a participant's experience based on your own but your dual role might give you a better sense of their context.
 This may also create added stress if colleagues lean on you to sit in both roles and be a translator of a participant's experience.
-Be clear with your colleagues about the line you want to walk with how much of your personal experience you are willing to bring in as your role as a team member.
+Be clear with your colleagues about the line you want to walk with how much of your personal experience you are willing to bring into your role as a team member.

 ## Further reading